ringecosystem/collaboration/grant/projects/paralink.md

 ##### PREPLK Distribution Commitment

-To express our gratitude for RingDao's funding support for this project, especially in the early stages, ParaLink has launched an ERC-20 token on the Darwinia mainnet called [PREPLK (Pre ParaLink Token)](https://explorer.darwinia.network/address/0x7ED13f74FD8AE70db03Ae74666d1B443341D8A41), and has committed to distribute 20% of the total supply to the RingDao community.
-We hope this will help the RingDao community gain more benefits from the project and develop a long-term relationship with ParaLink.
+To express our gratitude for RingDao's funding support for this grant and the previous research, design and development work, ParaLink has launched an ERC-20 token on the Darwinia mainnet called [PREPLK (Pre ParaLink Token)](https://explorer.darwinia.network/address/0x7ED13f74FD8AE70db03Ae74666d1B443341D8A41), and has committed to distribute 20% of the total supply to the RingDao community.
+We hope that ParaLink would be a valuable part of the RingDAO ecosystem in the future and develop a long-term relationship with ParaLink.